How to Get Defined Curls for Black Men with 4C Hair (Easy Routine)

-You’ve watched tons of videos on getting curls with tight 4C hair, but none of them go over the routine for us short-hair kings.
+You’ve watched tons of videos on getting curls with tight 4C hair, but none of them go over the routine for us.

 You probably tried your own routines, but nothing ever worked.
 Eventually, you gave up.

-I was just like you — a Black man with short 4C hair — and decided to make my own curl routine specifically for us guys with hair on the shorter side.
+I was just like you — a Black man with 4C hair — and decided to make my own curl routine specifically for us guys with 4c hair.

 I’ve picked up three super-easy curling methods for 4C hair and will be sharing them today.